 Since you probably won’t be driving in a straight line, you should know how to brake and turn effectively in snowy and icy conditions.

-- Give yourself plenty of room to stop — ideally three times more space than normal, and potentially more if you’re going downhill.
+- Like we mentioned before, give yourself plenty of room to stop — ideally three times more space than normal, and potentially more if you’re going downhill.

-- You DO NOT need to pump anti-lock brakes.
-Instead, you should maintain a steady pressure.
+- Do not pump your anti-lock brakes.
+Instead, maintain a steady pressure.

-- Again, the key is to take your time when turning.
+- Take your time when turning.
 Slow down, take your foot off the brake, turn the wheel gently, then accelerate after the turn is complete.

 - If your vehicle starts to skid, ease off the brake and accelerator.
 Turn the wheel in the direction of the skid to straighten your front tires and regain control.